sahays/sahays.github.io/_posts/2024-03-01-developing-partiql-postgres-extension.md

 - **Seamless Integration**: The extension will integrate smoothly with PostgreSQL, requiring minimal configuration changes and allowing users to employ PartiQL queries alongside traditional SQL queries without disruption.

 - **Extensibility and Maintenance**: Architecting "pgpartiql" with extensibility in mind, allowing for future enhancements to PartiQL support and easy updates to adapt to evolving PostgreSQL features.

-### Expected Outcomes

-By incorporating PartiQL support directly into PostgreSQL, "pgpartiql" aims to significantly expand PostgreSQL's usability and flexibility in managing diverse data types and structures.
-Users will benefit from the ability to execute more expressive queries that seamlessly span across relational and non-relational data, all within the familiar PostgreSQL environment.
-This unified querying approach simplifies data workflows, enhances analytical capabilities, and opens new data exploration and insight generation possibilities.

-Through careful design and focused architecture, "pgpartiql" is positioned to become an essential tool for developers and data analysts seeking to leverage the full power of PostgreSQL in a world of increasingly complex and varied data.

 ## Implementation